gmc-code/PC-microbit-micropython/docs/challenges/words.rst

 Code design
 --------------

-| Show an arrow to the A button, suggesting to press the A button to start.
+| Show an arrow to the A-button, suggesting to press the A-button to start.
-| The special use of ``a = button_a.was_pressed()`` clears the A button presses so it can be checked again in the other functions.
+| The special use of ``a = button_a.was_pressed()`` clears the A-button presses so it can be checked again in the other functions.
-| ``get_string()`` calls ``get_char()`` to add characters to the word string as long as the B button hasn't been pressed, otherwise it returns the word string, **usertext**.
+| ``get_string()`` calls ``get_char()`` to add characters to the word string as long as the B-button hasn't been pressed, otherwise it returns the word string, **usertext**.
 | get_char() starts at the middle character.
-| get_char() loops until the A button is pressed, and when it is, it returns the current character.
+| get_char() loops until the A-button is pressed, and when it is, it returns the current character.
 | Tilting left or right changes the character available to be chosen.
-Press the A button to add it to the word.
+Press the A-button to add it to the word.

 | The code below is scaffolded, but incomplete.
 | Press A to start